International Finance Corp's CEO says figure could rise to $2.5bn annually by 2014

 "But we have a respect for governments doing what they think is right for their country, and try to work within that context," he said, pointing to sharia-compliant transactions the IFC has been involved in as evidence of its flexibility.

-Thunell said the IFC is confident anti-private sector sentiment will fade when decision-makers realise they need to work with the private sector to tackle serious budget deficits and lagging economic growth.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Thunell said the IFC is confident anti-private sector sentiment will fade when decision-makers realise they need to work with the private sector to tackle serious budget deficits and lagging economic growth.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.